autism-101/hugo-website/content/english/autism-glossary.md

 draft: false
 ---

-NOTE: some terms below may be offensive to autistic people, and others are no longer in use.
-These are marked with an asterisk (*).
+NOTE: some terms below may be offensive to autistic people, controversial, or are no longer in use.
+These are marked with an asterisk.

 <div class="table-responsive-lg">
 <table class="table table-sm table-striped table-bordered">